egalli64/clj-intro/src/aaa/README.md

 - [agent] - create an agent for asynchronous, isolated state changes
 - [future] - create a future for asynchronous computation
 - [promise] - create a promise for a value that will be delivered later
+- [send] - send an action to an agent for isolated, asynchronous update

 ### Type inspection
 - [type] - type of the object